planetrobbie/www.yet.org/content/posts/2016-09-30-salt-formulas.md

 tags: ['salt', 'howto', 'devops']
 ---

-Always reinventing the wheel doesn't pay off most of the time, so telling [Salt](/2016/09/salt/) what to do by creating [Salt States](https://docs.saltstack.com/en/latest/ref/states/all/salt.states.cmd.html) again and again to install application components isn't really efficient.
-Instead [Salt Formulas](https://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html) brings convention and a bit of magic, and offer reusable bundles which package altogether all the necessary piece to automate a specific task, like deploying [etcd](https://coreos.com/etcd/), a distributed key value store cluster, which we will take as an example in this article.
+Always reinventing the wheel doesn't pay off most of the time, so telling *[Salt](/2016/09/salt/)* what to do by creating *[Salt States](https://docs.saltstack.com/en/latest/ref/states/all/salt.states.cmd.html)* again and again to install application components isn't really efficient.
+Instead *[Salt Formulas](https://docs.saltstack.com/en/latest/topics/development/conventions/formulas.html)* brings convention and a bit of magic, and offer reusable bundles which package altogether all the necessary piece to automate a specific task, like deploying *[etcd](https://coreos.com/etcd/)*, a distributed key value store cluster, which we will take as an example in this article.

 <!-- more -->